 1. String Lights for Roofline

 String lights are the foundation of any outdoor Christmas display.
 White LED lights offer a timeless, elegant look, while multi-colored lights add a playful, vibrant flair.
 For a dynamic appearance, opt for icicle lights or cascading light strands that mimic the look of falling snow.
+Consider adding weatherproof LED string lights, icicle light sets, or programmable smart lights for customization.
+These options provide long-lasting brightness and are easy to install with gutter light clips.

 Pro Tip: Use light clips to securely attach lights to your gutters or roofline for a clean, polished look.